nlgranger/nnbox/README.md

 - Providing a flexible interface where building blocks can be arranged together easily.

+In particular, this library provides support for Restricted Boltzmann Machines (RBM), Convolutional Neural Networks (CNN), simple perceptrons models.
+It allows to arrange these models in parallel, as stacked multiple layers, or even in a Siamese network architecture.

-This library does not focus on completeness, because it rarely gives satisfying results.
+This library does not focus on completeness though, because attempting to do so rarely gives satisfying results.
 Instead it tries to provide simple and flexible architectural fundations to help you implement your own model quickly.

-FYI, here is a list of other existing libraries:
+For your information, here is a list of other existing libraries:

 - [Matlab Neural Network toolbox](http://fr.mathworks.com/help/nnet/index.html)
 - [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox)